DTadele/DTadele.github.io/_projects/1_project.md

 </div>

 <span class="font-weight-bold">Key objectives of the project:</span><br>
-<span class="font-weight-bold">1.
+<p align="justify"><span class="font-weight-bold">1.
 Model Development:</span> Construct mathematical models based on evolutionary game theory that capture the interactions between cancer cells, normal cells, and therapeutic agents.
-These models will consider factors such as cell proliferation rates and varying drug sensitivities.
+These models will consider factors such as cell proliferation rates and varying drug sensitivities.</p>

-<span class="font-weight-bold">2.
+<p align="justify"><span class="font-weight-bold">2.
 Drug Resistance Analysis:</span> Investigate the evolution of cancer cell populations under different treatment scenarios to understand how drug resistance emerges and spreads.
-Investigate the impact of different treatment strategies on the prevalence of drug-resistant cells.
+Investigate the impact of different treatment strategies on the prevalence of drug-resistant cells.</p>

-<span class="font-weight-bold">3.
+<p align="justify"><span class="font-weight-bold">3.
 Optimal Treatment Strategies:</span> Utilize EGT to identify optimal treatment strategies that minimize the development of drug resistance.
-These strategies might involve combination therapies, adaptive treatment schedules, or targeting specific vulnerabilities in the evolutionary landscape.
+These strategies might involve combination therapies, adaptive treatment schedules, or targeting specific vulnerabilities in the evolutionary landscape.</p>
 <p align="justify">
 By combining the principles of EGT with cancer research, this project aspires to shed light on the dynamics of cancer evolution and drug resistance. <span class="font-weight-bold">The insights gained from this project will pave the way for more targeted and adaptive treatment approaches, ultimately improving outcomes for cancer patients.</span></p>